-Is it an SUV or the reincarnation of a station wagon?
-With the 2014 Dodge Journey, its long profile exceeds the length of much of the competition, but the Dodge designers have cleverly given it exterior treatments, such as the chrome-trimmed crosshair grille and some eye-catching aluminum-alloy wheel choices, that keep it from being merely bland.
+Is it a sport-utility vehicle or the reincarnation of a station wagon?
+With the 2015 Dodge Journey, its 192.4-inch length exceeds much of the competition, but Dodge's designers have given it exterior treatments such as the chrome-trimmed cross-hair grille and eye-catching aluminum-alloy wheel choices that keep it from being merely bland.
 If a more stylish look is important, opt for the R/T version, with its 19-inch wheels, monochromatic treatment and distinctive R/T labels.
 For a tougher-looking version, there's the Dodge Journey Crossroad, which features a faux skidplate, standard roof rails and blacked-out wheels.

 3.6-LITER PENTASTAR V6 ENGINE